-6-4(L)(1) Requesting a Post-submittal Facilitated Meeting52
+6-4(L)(1) Requesting a Post-submittal Facilitated Meeting153

-6-4(L)(1)(a) Once an application for a decision listed in Table 6-1-1 is accepted as complete by the City Planning Department, property owners within 330 feet and Neighborhood Associations within 660 feet in any direction of the subject property may request a post-submittal facilitated meeting in any of the following circumstances:, except for Site Plan - Administrative applications for new low-density residential development as identified by Subsection 14-16-6-5(G)(1)(e)1.a, which are not subject to this provision.

-- 1. The application is a Site Plan Administrative proposing a new building or multiple new buildings that include a total of any of the following: - a.
+- 6-4(L)(1)(a) Once an application for a decision listed in Table 6-1-1 is accepted as complete by the City Planning Department, property owners within 330 feet and Neighborhood Associations within 660 feet in any direction of the subject property may request a post-submittal facilitated meeting in any of the following circumstances:- except for Site Plan -- Administrative applications for new low-density residential development as identified by Subsection 14-16-6-5(G)(1)(e)1.a, which are not subject to this provision. - The application is a Site Plan Administrative proposing a new building or multiple new buildings that include a total of any of the following: - a.
 More than 100 multi-family residential dwelling units. - b.
 More than 50,000 square feet of non-residential development. - 2.
-The application is in the category "Decision Requiring a Public Hearing" in Table 6-1-1. - 3.
-The application is in the category "Policy Decision" in Table 6-1-1, and Table 6-1-1 indicates that a Neighborhood Meeting is required for that application type.
+The application is in the category "Decision Requiring a Public Hearing" in Table 6-1-1.